GabrielMalakias/GabrielMalakias.github.io/_posts/2017-02-14-iot-saga-my-setup-for-a-hanami-application.md

 fi
 {% endhighlight %}

-We can add many other scripts to different proposes trying to remember the rules, I don't wanna to cover all scripts but you can check it at the project [page][script_rule_them_all].
+We can add many other scripts to different purposes trying to remember the rules, I don't wanna to cover all scripts but you can check it at the project [page][script_rule_them_all].

 That's all folks!
 We can add ci like travis or wercker but I'm going to stop here.
 I really wish you like it, and if you like it, please share with your friends.